DraviaVemal/OpenXML-Office/README.md

 ## Documentation [Link](https://draviavemal.gitbook.io/openxmloffice/)

-All project documentation is completed and regularly updated in Gitbooks.
+All project documentation is in progress and regularly updated in Gitbooks.
 The maintained branch for documentation is the "Documents" branch within the project repository.
-We welcome any contributions or updates through pull requests.
+Welcome to any contributions or updates through pull requests.
 Your assistance is highly appreciated.

 ## License